gurumojo/dmc/README.md

 definition is all that remains to bring up a new service in a given environment from a DMC perspective.

-DMC provides for shared persistent volumes to simplify configuration and shared dependency management.
+DMC provides for shared persistent volumes to simplify configuration and dependency management.
 Anything added under the `./etc` or `./lib` directories is made available to any container that extends from the default environment defined in `./etc/docker/service.yml`.